 - 2 teaspoons chopped garlic

-- 6 cups cooked cannellini or other white bean cooked from 2 cups dried
+- 5 to 6 cups cooked cannellini or other white bean or 3 cans of beans

 - Salt & fresh ground pepper – liberally to taste

 - 1 cup broth or water